Shaun King (American football): Tampa Bay Buccaneers

-King's best professional season was in 2000, when he started all sixteen regular-season games for the Buccaneers.
+King was tabbed as the starter for the team for 2000, and he would start each game that year.
 A thrilling rematch against the Rams on Monday Night Football proved to be one of King's most memorable games.
-Trailing 35-31 with 1:21 remaining, Tampa Bay faced a 4th and 4 at the 29-yard line.
-King was tripped up, but scrambled 6 yards for a first down.
+Trailing 35–31 with 1:21 remaining, Tampa Bay faced a 4th and 4 at the 29-yard line.
+King was tripped up but scrambled 6 yards for a first down.
 Four plays later, Tampa Bay scored the game-winning touchdown, the seventh lead change of the game, and clinched a playoff berth.
 A win in week 17 would clinch a second consecutive division title and a first-round bye in the playoffs, potentially propelling Tampa Bay to their first Super Bowl appearance.
-King did his part leading the offense into position for a game-winning field goal at the end of regulation.
-However, the usually reliable Martín Gramática missed the kick.
-The Buccaneers fell in overtime to the Green Bay Packers, and ultimately lost to the Eagles in the wild card round.
-King did have an extremely productive season for a young QB leading his team to a 10-6 record and throwing for 18 tds (with only 13ints) and rushing for 5 more.
+Facing the Green Bay Packers, King did his part leading the offense into position for a game-winning field goal at the end of regulation but Martín Gramática missed the kick in a game that was decided by a field goal that Green Bay made to win 17–14 that dropped Tampa Bay to 10–6 and second place in the Central.
+The Buccaneers faced the Philadelphia Eagles in the Wild Card round.
+The Eagles routed the Buccaneers 21–3 in which King went 17-of-31 for 171 yards while being sacked four times and losing a fumble.
+In total, King threw for 2,769 yards with 18 touchdowns to 13 interceptions with a passer rating of 75.8.

-After the disappointing end to the 2000 NFL season, King was replaced by Brad Johnson for 2001 and relegated to a backup role for the following three seasons.
+After the disappointing end to the 2000 NFL season, King was replaced by Brad Johnson for 2001 when the Buccaneers elected to sign Johnson in free agency on a five-year contract.
+King was relegated to a backup role for the following three seasons.
 In the 2002 season, Brad Johnson was injured and missed a game against the Carolina Panthers.
-Rob Johnson started at quarterback, but struggled to lead the offense, which managed to tie the game at 9-9 late in the fourth quarter.
+Rob Johnson started at quarterback, but struggled to lead the offense, which managed to tie the game at 9–9 late in the fourth quarter.
 After a hard hit, Rob Johnson had to sit out a play on the final drive, prompting a cold-off-the-bench Shaun King to run in suddenly and throw an unexpected and decisive first down.
 A few plays later, Martín Gramática scored the game winning field goal.